Since DC's New 52 reboot, Batman has taken an even more prominent role in the DC Universe. He is currently starring in

-Batman has also been featured prominently in a story arc in I, Vampire and shows up periodically in Nightwing, Batgirl, Batwoman, Batwing, and Catwoman.
-He was featured in the 34 issue Batman: The Dark Knight before its cancellation.
+Batman has also been featured prominently in a story arc in I, Vampire and shows up periodically in Nightwing, Grayson, Batgirl, Batwoman, Batwing, Gotham by Midnight and Catwoman.
+He also starred in the no long running series Batman: The Dark Knight and Batman Incorporated.

 A wealthy philanthropist, Thomas Wayne, his wife, Martha, and their 8 year-old son, Bruce Wayne, were coming out of a movie theater at 10:47 p.m.
 As they stepped onto Park Row (now called Crime Alley), a thug named Joe Chill armed with a gun approached them from the shadows to steal the pearl necklace Martha was wearing.
 Thomas, moving in to protect his wife, was shot by Chill, causing Martha to scream.
 Chill then shot her, while shouting, "this'll shut you up!".
 Bruce, traumatized by the deaths of his parents, would never be the same.
 Afterward, Bruce was raised by his wise and loyal butler, Alfred Pennyworth, and inherited his family's vast fortune as well as his father's company, Wayne Enterprises.
 Standing at his parents' gravestones, Bruce made a solemn oath to avenge their deaths.

 Despite fiscal security, happiness eluded Bruce.
 Young Bruce was comforted by Dr. Leslie Thompkins, who helped him to mourn his parents and find a purpose in life.
 At age fourteen, Bruce started a twelve year walkabout around the world seeking experts in many fields, training himself mentally and physically.
 From an academic standpoint, he studied at Cambridge in England, the Sorbonne in France, and other famous European universities.
 A Frenchman named Henri Ducard taught him man-hunting, a ninja named Kirigi taught him stealth, an African bushman trained him in the art of the hunt, and Nepalese monks taught him healing.